Astera-Finance/astera/scripts/README.md

         ],
         "vault": [
             {
-                "configure": false, // determine whether treasury needs to be changed for this asset "newAddress": "0x2f2a2543B76A4166549F7aaB2e75Bef0aefC5AAf", // new vault asset
+                "configure": false, // determine whether vault needs to be changed for this asset "newAddress": "0x2f2a2543B76A4166549F7aaB2e75Bef0aefC5AAf", // new vault asset
                 "reserveType": true,
                 "symbol": "USDC",
                 "tokenAddress": "0xaf88d065e77c8cC2239327C5EDb3A432268e5831"
             },
             {
-                "configure": true, // determine whether treasury needs to be changed for this asset "newAddress": "0x2f2a2543B76A4166549F7aaB2e75Bef0aefC5AAf", // new vault asset
+                "configure": true, // determine whether vault needs to be changed for this asset "newAddress": "0x2f2a2543B76A4166549F7aaB2e75Bef0aefC5AAf", // new vault asset
                 "reserveType": true,
                 "symbol": "WETH",